nicksp/fe-codestyle/css.md

 ### Naming Conventions

 - Keep the names of blocks, elements and modifiers short and semantic.
-- Use only latin letters, dashes and digits.
+- Use only latin letters, dashes and digits (*words-are-dash-separated*).

 Element containers within a block get CSS classes consisting of their block class, two underscores and the element's name: